-Request for child to carry his / her medicine form A
+Self Management/ Request for child to carry his / her medicine Form A

+Children who are able will be encouraged to manage their own medicines.
+This will generally apply to relief treatments for asthma.
 Where deemed applicable by staff, a pupil can carry his / her own inhaler when offsite i.e. sporting activities and offsite venues, residential visits and educational visits.
 This must be returned to the first aider when they come back into school.
 Form A must be completed by parent / carer beforehand.

-Inhalers
+Asthma Inhalers

-Mouth pieces to be rinsed to avoid any blockages and expiry dates checked each half term.
+Mouth pieces to be rinsed to avoid any blockages and expiry dates checked each half term. .
+An Asthma file is kept in each class with appropriate Care Plans signed by parents / carers.